imrehorvath/ArduinoYun/README.md

 ### More dynamic development

-JavaScript is a dynamic language, one can change object properties, add or remove methods on the fly.
+JavaScript is a dynamic language, one can change object properties, add or remove methods on the fly, and will take effect through the prototype chain.

 Also using the REPL it is possibly to tinker with the application while it's running.
 It's a huge gain compared to the tedious compile, build and upload cycle doing traditianal AVR development.